 The stalks have been used to make rope, twine, and nets.

 There is so much online about growing milkweed, because of the movement to save the monarch butterfly.
 And if you want to use milkweed regularly and/or just help the wild ones, this would be a great train to hop on, so there’s plenty of milkweed to go around.
 It’s the monarch’s butterfly weed.
 And unfortunately, some monarch populations are in trouble.

 Hummingbirds and bees are also crazy about milkweed, as are many other insects.
 And a few species of bugs depend on it entirely.
 Tending native milkweed on your property is a wonderful way to support Mother Nature.
 Once you get it established, it will start to spread by rhizomes.

-There’s a second species of Milkweed around Haliburton, Ontario, Canada.
+There’s a second common species of Milkweed around Haliburton, Ontario, Canada.
 That’s swamp milkweed, or in Chippewa, bu’giso’win meaning “swimming”.
 It’s not as palatable.
 It’s mostly been used as a purgative root medicine.
-We will be covering it in 2022!
+We will be covering it in 2022 (see it here now)!
 We’ll also be talking about milkweed in December 2021’s Wood Folk Diary, about monarch butterflies.